partials-music/kononotronics/README.md

   while I was seeking you found it on your own we've always known that elsewhere is home

+# chorus

+ooh

 # verse three

 I, I ended up ever homeless
-just sipping the moonlight steeping in my gold cup just sipping the moonlight steeping in my tin cup just sipping the moonlight steeping in empty cups
+and sipping the moonlight steeping in my thin cup and sipping the moonlight steeping in my red cup and sipping the moonlight steeping in my clay cup and sipping the moonlight steeping in my gold cup just sipping the moonlight steeping in my tin cup just sipping the moonlight steeping in empty cups
 I, I ended up never noticed
-and daily a feast of air to fill me up before me a feast of air to fill me up with only a feast of air to fill me up enjoying a feast of air to fill me up
+but always a feast of air to fill me up and daily a feast of air to fill me up before me a feast of air to fill me up with only a feast of air to fill me up enjoying a feast of air to fill me up